Ken Howard, LCSW: A Gay Men’s Specialist Therapist, Helping Gay Men and Gay Male Couples Overcome Life’s Challenges for Over 22 Years

 But sometimes things don't quite work out as planned, and you’re faced with having to handle the situation, sometimes feeling like you’re doing it all by yourself.
 You’re trying to handle a life challenge, but you’ve lost control of the problem and are feeling confused.
 You may have trouble falling asleep over it, or you may have difficulty getting out of bed in the morning.
 Maybe you feel anxious and worried about the future, and how these problems are going to work out.
 You could be having conflicts with people, including others you care about.
 Maybe you’re sad and frustrated because you just don’t like yourself very much these days.

-Therapy, counseling, and coaching can help you resolve current life challenges and relationship struggles.
+Therapy, counseling, and coaching can help you solve life's problems and live the good life you deserve.

 “Ken is a consummate professional, combining the best in common sense, practical business coaching, and a solid grounding in evidence-based psychotherapy.
 There are few of his ilk.
 I have become a better and more secure manager of my own life with his help.
 I recommend him to friends, particularly gay professionals who seek improved personal and interpersonal skills and business acumen.
 Ken wears both hats with considerable skill and warmth.” — K.E., gay male corporate CEO